qunfengdong/MicroGMT/README.md

 &#160;2. remove_from_summary_tables.py: remove unwanted strains/IDs from the summary table.<br>
 &#160;3. analysis_utilities.py: reformat the summary table for easy access with [R](https://www.r-project.org/) or other tools, or find unique mutations (unqiue mutations are defined by only one strain/ID has that mutation at a specific locus).<br>
 &#160;4.
 Find_new_seqs.sh: find new strains/IDs from a fasta formatted file of assembled sequences that are not already in existing summary tables.<br>
 &#160;5.
-Find_regiosn_for_new_seqs.sh: extract region information from a region file for a list of strains/IDs.
+Find_regiosn_for_new_seqs.sh: extract region information from a region file for a list of strains/sequences.
+&#160;6. get_ids.sh: extract the strain/sequence IDs from a summary table.
+&#160;7. add_custom_annotation.py: add custom annotations to summary tables according to geomic coordinates of the annotation features.
+&#160;8. mask_sequences.py: mask sequences according to user-supplied geomic coordinates.
+&#160;9. sequence_ID_extractor.py: extract and summarize mutation information for specific strains/sequences.

 ## Inputs
 ### The main functions: